Crohn’s Disease is a disease belonging to a group of conditions known as Inflammatory Bowel Diseases (IBD).

 - Bowel resection (procedure to remove damaged areas of the bowel)

 Note: This information shouldn’t take the place of a physician’s care.
-Please see your physician or one of the Digestive Disease Associates physicians (Drs.
-Carl Calandra or Suman Kaur) with any questions or concerns: (630) 325-4255.
+Please see your physician or one of the Digestive Disease Associates physician Dr. Suman Kaur with any questions or concerns: (630) 325-4255.